engineer-kndegwa/bc-9-jibiza/README.md

 2. `quiz import <path_to_quiz_JSON>` - Import a new quiz from a JSON file

-> JSON Format for Quizzzes should contain the following keys `questions` - List of questions in the quiz
+> JSON Format for Quizzzes should contain the following keys:

+`questions` - List of questions in the quiz
 `text` - Question text
 `options` - List of options for the question